Tune Into What Matters Most

 Simple tools like videotaping or working with standardized patients are a great opportunity to do more teaching with seasoned physicians who can leverage these opportunities to foster learning.

-Dr. Paul: The Physician Effectiveness Project speaks to my soul as a physician who still greatly enjoys the privilege and challenge of taking care of people every day, even 32 years out of residency.
+Dr. Paul: The Clinician Experience Project speaks to my soul as a physician who still greatly enjoys the privilege and challenge of taking care of people every day, even 32 years out of residency.
 The physician faculty here creates concise and meaningful messages that define our profession and what we should strive to achieve for our patients.
 For me, it’s universal, important and fulfilling.
 We all have our strengths and weaknesses and I like the attitude of “hey remember this from medical school and residency training — this is very important stuff to allow you to connect with people and to be more effective and happy in what you do.”

 Personally I am not a walking example of a model physician who excels at communication and clinical skills, and runs around pontificating to students and residents every day.
 I am as challenged as any physician — getting my charts and tasks done in a timely way, and being focused as I enter the next exam room.
 I struggle as much as anyone communicating effectively and setting emotional boundaries with difficult patients and scenarios.
 I continue to work hard at finding an acceptable balance with my personal and professional life.